-1. The Problem: What is the problem plaguing the organization?
+1. The Problem: What is the issue plaguing the organization?

-2. Who It Affects: Indicate the entities are affected by the problem.
+2. Who It Affects: Indicate the entities that are affected by the issue.
 This can be a group of stakeholders or an organization.

-3. Impact: What is the impact or consequence of the problem?
+3. Impact: What is the impact or consequence of the issue?

-4. Solution: Include your recommendation for solving the problem.
+4. Solution: Include your recommendation for solving the issue.

 Problem statements are important to businesses, individuals and other entities to develop projects focused on improvement.
-Whether the problem is pertaining to badly-needed road work or the logistics for an island construction project; a clear, concise problem statement is typically used by a project’s team to help define and understand the problem and develop possible solutions.
+Whether the issue is pertaining to badly-needed road work or the logistics for an island construction project; a clear, concise problem statement is typically used by a project’s team to help define and understand the issue and develop possible solutions.

 These statements also provide important information that is crucial in decision-making in relation to these projects or processes.
 A problem statement can be identified by noticing the following measure in all problem statement examples:

-There are some examples of problem statements.
-Let’s use the example of Netflix, who initially solved the problem people had while having to travel to the video store to rent a movie.
+There are several problem statement examples.
+Let’s use the example of Netflix, who initially solved the issue people had while having to travel to the video store to rent a movie.

 Netflix sought to avoid video stores altogether and instead deliver movies in an envelope to your mailbox, allowing you to keep the movie as long as you’d like.
 Netflix’s problem statement would probably look something like this:

 “Going to the video store is a pain.
 People don’t like travelling back and forth just to rent a movie and they hate paying late fees even more.”